-When we asked Cruise Critic's Facebook fans how they take the stress out of embarkation day, most answered, "What stress?"
-Embarkation day means leaving all your cares behind as you enter into vacation-land, where the drinks flow freely, the chores are left to others and all you need to do is relax and have fun.
+You've been counting down the days until embarkation day for your cruise, when you get to jettison all your cares behind on land as you enter into vacation mode where the drinks flow freely, the chores are left to someone else and all you need to do is relax and have fun.

-Don't start your cruise panicking about missing the ship when your flight is delayed or canceled.
-If you're flying, arrange to arrive in your port city the evening before, and start your vacation with a nice dinner and leisurely breakfast before heading to the terminal.
-If you're driving, allow extra time for traffic, pit stops and unexpected delays.
-In general, leave plenty of wiggle room in your itinerary.
+Driving?
+Allow extra time for traffic, pit stops and unexpected delays.
+In general, leave plenty of room in your schedule for any surprises.
+Best-case scenario, you don't hit any snags and you have a bit of extra time to spend in the port city.
 If you leave home with exactly enough time to get to the port for the tail end of embarkation, you're asking for trouble.

 Baggage claim is not the place to first start thinking about port transfers.
 Whether you book through the cruise line, hire a private transfer, get a hotel shuttle or use public transit or a local cab, have your plan in place before you go.
 Make your reservation in advance, or at least know which bus line will take you to the port or the approximate taxi fare from the airport to the cruise port.
 You don't want to be stranded mere miles from your ship.

 A ship's embarkation window and its departure time are two separate things.
 Embarkation refers to the window of time that people check-in and board the vessel, while departure time refers to the time the cruise officially leaves port and heads out into the water.
 Your ship's departure time is usually later than the cutoff time for checking in.